The International Society for Self and Identity (ISSI): An Interdisciplinary Association for Social and Behavioral Scientists

 Awards

-ISSI is seeking nominations for its 2024 Distinguised Lifetime Career Award and 2024 Outstanding Early Career Award.
+Now seeking nominations for the 2025 Distinguised Lifetime Career and Award Outstanding Early Career Award.
 Click here for additional information.
-See prior award winners here.
+A list of past recipeints can be seen here

 Print | Sitemap